Austrian Airlines: myAustrian Holidays

+Austrian myHoliday replaced Lauda Air as Austrian Airlines' holiday brand in April 2013 and was renamed into myAustrian Holidays in mid-2015.
+It operates seasonal charter flights at its own risk and in co-operation with tour operators, as well as exclusive ad hoc charter flights.
+Austrian Airlines aircraft and crew operate all charter flights.
+A Do & Co board service is served on all flights.
+Seasonal holiday flights in 2017–18 were offered to 40 destinations in ten countries.

 Livery

 Citing the colours of the national flag of Austria, Austrian Airlines' colour scheme has always been a pattern of red, white, and red.
-Aircraft bellies were silver from the 1950s to 1980s, the upper part was white with the Austrian Airlines arrow and the text "Austrian Airlines" (until 1972, again from 1995 to 2003) or "Austrian" (1972–1995, from 2003 onwards).
+Aircraft bellies were silver from the 1950s to 1980s; the upper part was white with the Austrian Airlines arrow and the text "Austrian Airlines" (until 1972, again from 1995 to 2003) or "Austrian" (1972–1995, from 2003 onwards).
 Austrian Airlines' slogan was "the friendly airline" at the time.
-As part of the 2015 rebranding, the blue belly and engine painting of the livery were replaced by white and red.
+The 2015 rebranding replaced the livery's blue belly and engine painting with white and red.

 The Austrian Airlines' arrow ("Austrian Chevron") has seen several design modifications over the years.
-When created in 1960 it was redolent of the shape of a flying bird; the design became more formal in 1972.
-As part of a rebranding exercise in 1995, the "Chevron" was placed on the red-white-red tail fin.
-In the new corporate design, in use since 2003, the old "Chevron" shape was used again, this time in a more modern style and with a drop shadow placed underneath.
+When created in 1960, it was redolent in the shape of a flying bird; the design became more formal in 1972.
+In 1995, a rebranding exercise placed the "Chevron" on the red-white-red tail fin.
+Since 2003, the new corporate design has reintroduced the old "Chevron" shape in a more modern style, incorporating a drop shadow underneath.

 Several special colour schemes have been used throughout the decades.
 Since joining Star Alliance, a few aeroplanes have flown with Star Alliance markings.
 For the Mozart year in 2006, an Airbus A320 was decorated in a Mozart design, and an Airbus A340-300 was coated with an hommage to the Vienna Philharmonic orchestra.
-A Boeing 737-600 was given a glacier look for a Tyrol advertisement.
-Three designs were put on aeroplanes to mark Euro 2008.
-An Airbus A320 was given a retro livery to mark the company's 50th anniversary.
+The Tyrol advertisement gave a Boeing 737-600 a glacier look.
+Aeroplanes featured three designs to commemorate Euro 2008.
+The company celebrated its 50th anniversary by adorning an Airbus A320 with retro liveries.
 Austrian's slogan is "the charming way to fly".

 Destinations

 Route development

 In 2006, Austrian decided to retire its A330 and A340 fleet, which consisted of four Airbus A330-200s, two Airbus A340-200s, and two Airbus A340-300s.
-These aircraft were sold to TAP Air Portugal, the French Air Force, and SWISS respectively.
-As a result of having less long-haul capacity, Austrian suspended some of its long-haul flights to East Asia.
-Flights to Shanghai (resumed 2016), Phuket, Colombo, Mauritius (resumed in 2014), Malé, and Kathmandu ended in 2007.
+These aircraft were sold to TAP Air Portugal, the French Air Force, and Swiss International Air Lines respectively.
+As a result of having less long-haul capacity, Austrian Airlines suspended some of its long-haul flights.
+Flights to Shanghai (resumed 2016), Phuket, Colombo, Mauritius (resumed in 2014), Malé (resumed 2018), and Kathmandu ended in 2007.